Skip to main content

 Tracker Integration

 Tracking adds persistent identity to detections across video frames.
-Place op.tracker() after op.axdetection():
+Place op.tracker() after op.ax_detection():

 pipeline = op.seq(